-Entitlement Documents Responsible Entity Protocols 1.
-CDS OMNIBUS PROXY AND DTC OMNIBUS PROXY Tabulator The tabulator should set up a vote entitlement account for each intermediary that is identified as having a CDS participant position through a CDS Omnibus Proxy or a DTC participant position through a DTC Omnibus Proxy, along with the relevant Alpha CUID or DTC Participant Number, as applicable.
+Entitlement Responsible Entity Protocols Documents 1.
+CDS OMNIBUS PROXY AND DTC OMNIBUS PROXY Tabulator 1.
+The tabulator should set up a vote entitlement account for each intermediary that is identified as having a CDS participant position through a CDS Omnibus Proxy or a DTC participant position through a DTC Omnibus Proxy, along with the relevant Alpha CUID or DTC Participant Number, as applicable.
 2. However, where an intermediary with the same name is identified on both a CDS Omnibus Proxy and DTC Omnibus Proxy, only one vote entitlement account should be created for that intermediary.
-In the alternative, the account entitlements should be cross-referenced with the intermediary name, the Alpha CUID, and the DTC Participant Number.
+In the alternative, the account entitlements should be cross-referenced

+Entitlement Documents Responsible Entity Protocols with the intermediary name, the Alpha CUID, and the DTC Participant Number.
 3. Intermediaries and Broadridge should consider how to deal with the situation where an intermediary has different CDS and DTC participant names, even though the positions are fungible from a voting perspective.
 There should be a Supplemental Omnibus Proxy from the CDS participant (Providing Intermediary) giving voting authority and vote entitlements to the DTC participant (Receiving Intermediary) or vice versa.

-Entitlement Documents Responsible Entity Protocols 2.
-SUPPLE- MENTAL OMNIBUS PROXY Tabulator If the Receiving Intermediary's name is an exact match for the name on the CDS and/or DTC Omnibus Proxies, the Receiving Intermediary's vote entitlements should be added to the vote entitlement account for the relevant CDS participant position.
+2. SUPPLE-MENTAL OMNIBUS PROXY Tabulator If the Receiving Intermediary's name is an exact match for the name on the CDS and/or DTC Omnibus Proxies, the Receiving Intermediary's vote entitlements should be added to the vote entitlement account for the relevant CDS participant position.
 If there is no name match, the tabulator should set up a separate vote entitlement account for the Receiving Intermediary identified in a Supplemental Omnibus Proxy, denoted by the Receiving Intermediary's name and Broadridge Client Number (if applicable).
-The tabulator should subtract the Receiving Intermediary's vote entitlements from the Providing Intermediary on a Supplemental Omnibus Proxy to a vote entitlement account if any of the following applies in the following order: a. same Alpha CUID or DTC Participant Number; b. same Broadridge Client Number as the Receiving Intermediary on a Supplemental Omnibus Proxy; c. exact name match.
+The tabulator should subtract the Receiving Intermediary's vote entitlements from the Providing Intermediary's vote entitlement account.
+The tabulator should link the Providing Intermediary on a Supplemental Omnibus Proxy to a vote entitlement account if any of the following applies in the following order: a. same Alpha CUID or DTC Participant Number; b. same Broadridge Client Number as the Receiving Intermediary on a Supplemental Omnibus Proxy; c. exact name match.
 Intermediaries and Broadridge should consider changing the Supplemental Omnibus Proxy to include the Alpha CUID/DTC Participant Number for a Receiving Intermediary where the Receiving Intermediary's vote entitlements are fungible with the CDS/DTC participant position associated with that Alpha CUID/DTC Participant Number.
 This change would reduce the number of vote entitlement accounts that need to be set up by the tabulator.
-3. NOBO OMNIBUS PROXY Tabulator The tabulator should set up vote entitlement accounts for each NOBO identified on the NOBO list it receives.
-The tabulator should subtract the aggregate number of NOBO vote entitlements allocated by a Providing Intermediary from the Providing Intermediary's vote entitlement account.
-The tabulator should link the Providing Intermediary on a NOBO Omnibus Proxy to a vote entitlement account if any of the following applies, in the following order: a. same Alpha CUID; b. same Broadridge Client Number as the Receiving Intermediary on a Supplemental Omnibus Proxy;
+3. NOBO OMNIBUS PROXY Tabulator The tabulator should set up vote entitlement accounts for each NOBO identified on the NOBO list it receives, in order to permit NOBO voting instructions to be properly recorded and tracked.

+Entitlement Documents Responsible Entity Protocols Documents The tabulator should subtract the aggregate number of NOBO vote entitlements allocated by a Providing Intermediary from the Providing Intermediary's vote entitlement account.
+The tabulator should link the Providing Intermediary on a NOBO Omnibus Proxy to a vote entitlement account if any of the following applies, in the following order: same Alpha CUID; same Broadridge Client Number as the Providing Intermediary on a Supplemental Omnibus Proxy; exact name match.